 Open a supported web browser and type the following address in the address box:

-where host name is the host name or IP address of the management server.
-For a list of supported web browsers, see Release Notes and System Requirements for all versions of Symantec Endpoint Protection and Symantec Network Access Control.
+Where SEPMServer is the host name or IP address of the management server.
+For a list of supported web browsers, see Release notes, new fixes, and system requirements for all versions of Endpoint Protection.